-The Friends of Winslow Health Centre and Norden House Surgery were inaugurated as an independent voluntary organisation in February 1987 whose purpose is to support and raise funds for the benefit of patients and staff.
+The Friends of Winslow Health Centre and Norden House Surgery were inaugurated as an independent voluntary organisation (Registered Charity No 296089) in February 1987 whose purpose is to support and raise funds for the benefit of patients and staff.

 There is very limited NHS funding for capital costs for equipment and associated running costs.
 Consequently a principal activity of the Friends is fundraising and provision of equipment not otherwise available from the Local Primary Care Trust.